Chapman's wild sensitive plant, Senna mexicana var. chapmanii

 Propagation: Seeds

-Garden tips: Despite its limited natural range, Chapman’s wild sensitive plant can be planted in landscapes as far north as Central Florida.
-It is drought but not cold tolerant and may die if exposed to below-freezing temperatures.
+Garden tips: Chapman’s wild sensitive plant is drought but not cold tolerant and may die if exposed to below-freezing temperatures.
 The plant may require occasional pruning.
 Removal of seed pods will help the plant remain attractive when not in flower and will help decrease unwanted seedlings.
 Chapman’s wild sensitive plant grows quickly.
 Interesting foliage and bright, showy flowers that bloom year-round make it a great ornamental specimen.

-Chapman’s wild sensitive plant is often available at nurseries that specialize in native plants.
-Visit PlantRealFlorida.org to find a native nursery on your area.
+Chapman’s wild sensitive plant is often available at nurseries that specialize in Florida native plants.
+Visit PlantRealFlorida.org to find a native nursery in your area.

-For more information on other Senna species, see these resources:
+For information on other Senna species, see these resources: